 Should you require anything at any time, please do not hesitate to call the nursing staff via the nurse call button located on the bedside handset.
 Our staff will endeavour to answer the call as quickly as possible.

-Some electric beds have a hand control for raising or lowering the head and foot of your bed.
+All electric beds have a hand control for raising or lowering the head and foot of your bed.
 This control is located at the bedside and is separate from the television and nurse call handset.

 We offer a wide variety of entertainment choices on the television located in your room.
 The television is switched on and off by holding the television button on the bedside handset.